allexoK/Esp32-Stick-Arduino-Examples/README.md

 <!-- Short description -->
 # ESP32-Stick-ArduinoIde-Example
 ## Short description
-This contains example for Esp32-Stick development boards(POE-A,POE-P,ETH).
+This contains example for Esp32-Stick development boards(POE-P,ETH).
 It blinks a led, when you connect ethernet cable it will start pinging google.com (Check serial port output).

 ## Flashing
 0. Connect the board to PC